 The international conference Global Challenges: Borders, Populism and the Postcolonial Condition addresses current global challenges with a focus on the present resurrection of geographical and intellectual borders, the rise of populism in the West and beyond, and the realisation that current geopolitical relations are still deeply informed by the long history of colonialism.
-Confirmed keynotes are Boaventura de Sousa Santos, Dominick LaCapra, Carolyn J Dean, and Gurminder K Bhambra.
+Confirmed keynotes are Mieke Bal, Gurminder K Bhambra, Carolyn J Dean, and Dominick LaCapra.
 To facilitate a productive and interdisciplinary meeting, the conference will include scholars from a wide interdisciplinary spectrum, including postcolonial studies, migration studies, animal studies, trauma studies, and ecocriticism.

 Registration is now open - please use this link!

 A preliminary program is now available via the following link: